 System-defined drop list

-Unlike the user-defined lists, users are not able to edit or add more options to the drop list.
+Unlike the user-defined lists, users cannot edit or add more options to the drop list.

 To update the list, we require a developer intervention to achieve that.